 In November 2019, jem0070 (a verified customer) said: “The thickness of this stone is … a plus… The molded handles ensure the ability to place it on the grate gently…”

 Despite this, some users reported a chemical odor and staining.
-Staining is common with cordierite, which cannot be washed using detergent.
+Staining is common with cordierite, a stone that cannot be washed using detergent.
 Remember not to use oil or grease, either, as this can cause the unpleasant smell these customers experienced.

+Negatives?
 Some home chefs reported an unpleasant odor and said it stained easily.
-Many pizza stones have an order for the first few uses.
+Many pizza stones have an odor for the first few uses.
 It seems to dissipate over time.

 The Heritage Pizza Stone is a great option if you dislike the look of stained stone.
 It’s matte black on one side, which means stains won’t show up as easily.

-75 percent of customers have awarded 5/5 for this product at the time of writing this review.
-It’s one of the best pizza stones for oven and grills and comes with a handy cutter wheel to slice your pizza.
+Seventy-five percent of customers have awarded 5/5 for this product at the time of writing this review.
+It’s one of the best pizza stones for oven and grills and comes with a handy cutter wheel for slicing your pizza.

 We gave this our #4 spot because of its elegant design and lifetime guarantee.